PSPDFKit/pspdfkit-android-instant-example/README.md

-# PSPDFKit for Android - Instant example
+# Nutrient for Android - Instant example

-This is a small example app demonstrating [PSPDFKit for Android](https://pspdfkit.com/pdf-sdk/android/) and [PSPDFKit Instant](https://pspdfkit.com/instant/).
+This is a small example app demonstrating [Nutrient for Android](https://nutrient.io/pdf-sdk/android/) and [Nutrient Instant](https://nutrient.io/instant/).
 This example is the Android client counterpart of https://github.com/PSPDFKit/pspdfkit-server-example-rails.

 ## Prerequisites